 - Students should have their corrective lenses with them in school at all times.

-- Updated immunization records are required (aside from initial entry to Laurel) for Kindergarten, 7th and 12th grade.
+- Updated immunization records are required (aside from initial entry to Laurel) for Kindergarten, Seventh and Twelfth Grades.

-- Entry to 7th and 8th- a Tdap and a the first dose of Meningococcal
+- Entry to Seventh and Eighth -- a Tdap and a the first dose of Meningococcal

-- Entry to 12th – the second dose of Meningococcal
+- Entry to Twelfth – the second dose of Meningococcal

 - These immunizations can be obtained from your regular physician.
 The Shaker Heights Department of Health at 3400 Lee Road offers these immunizations for a fee.
 Please contact the health department at 216-491-1418 for information or to make an appointment.

-- The State of Oho allows immunization exemptions.
-These exemptions include Religious, Good Cause, and Medical.
+- The State of Ohio allows immunization exemptions.
+These exemptions include religious, good cause, and medical.
 A written statement is required for documentation.
 A physician must complete form for Medical Exemption.

 - Students will be excluded, but not excused, from school on the 15th day of school if State immunization mandates are not met.

-- During the course of an outbreak/or confirmed case of any of the aforementioned vaccines persons who are exempt from or who refuse the said vaccine will need to be excluded from school as directed by the Ohio Department of health.
+- During the course of an outbreak or confirmed case of any of the aforementioned diseases, persons who are exempt from or who refuse the vaccine will need to be excluded from school as directed by the Ohio Department of Health.
 Exclusion maybe as long as 21 days.

-- Lower School requires a parent note for class excuse unless it is a major injury.
+- Primary School requires a parent note for class excuse unless it is a major injury.

 - A physician’s note to return to activities is required for any prolonged absence for all divisions ex: after a broken bone or severe sprain.

-If your child has specific health needs, please notify the school nurse so that individual accommodations, care plans, emergency action plans, or programs can be arranged.
-Please complete any needed forms in FinalForms.
+If your child has specific health needs, please notify the School Nurse so that individual accommodations, care plans, emergency action plans, or programs can be arranged.
+Please complete any needed forms in FinalForms (under optional/situational forms).

-- Managing your child allergies is taken very seriously.
+Managing your child's allergies is taken very seriously.

 - If your child will carry their own EpiPen it is also REQUIRED to have a second EpiPen in the Nurse’s Office.

-- If they are carrying it they will need to be responsible and take it to lunch, on field trips and after school activities.
+- If you child is carrying an EpiPen they will need to be responsible and take it to lunch, on field trips and to after-school activities.

-- The EpiPen needs to be in a convenient place easy to find for others if needed for an emergency.
+- The self-carry EpiPen needs to be in a convenient easy-to-find place for others if needed for an emergency.
 It should not be buried in the bottom of her book bag or locker.

 Respiratory conditions requiring an inhaler

-- A written physician prescription authorization is required to have a prescribed inhaler at school.
+- A written physician prescription authorization is required to have a prescribed inhaler at school and during athletics.

-- In Ohio a child is allowed to carry their own inhaler with physician and parent written approval.
+- In Ohio a child is allowed to carry their own inhaler with physician and parent written approval in the Prescription Authorization Form (see FinalForms-optional/situational forms).

 - If they will not carry it, an inhaler is required to be kept in the Nurse’s Office.

-- Please obtain the needed written physician’s authorization and complete Asthma Management Care Plan found in FInalForms.
+- Please complete the required Prescription Medication Authorization form and the Asthma Management Care Plan found in FinalForms (optional/situational forms).